 Burns National Monument – The Burns Trail, Alloway

 Our last Burns inspired visit of the day was to the Burns National Monument & Memorial Gardens.
-The gardens were a riot of cheery Spring daffodils – very pretty.
+The gardens were a riot of cheery Spring daffodils.

 We ended our Burns inspired literary tour with a stroll amongst the daffies.

-Ayrshire is a beautiful region with lots to see and do.
-If you’ve enjoyed this blog, you may like this other Ayrshire inspired post too.
+Ayrshire is a beautiful region with lots to see and do, so if you’re planning a trip to Scotland – make sure Ayrshire’s on your bucket list.
+If you enjoyed this blog, you may also like this other Ayrshire post.